 It is.

-It's it's worse than what I even expected.
+It's worse than what I even expected.

-And I'm so grateful for that because now that we look at it as Americans, we can see that the complaints that the DOJ and that the FBI first had that this was gonna somehow impede on our national security and reveal the processes by which we obtained these type of warrants was a complete and utter lie, Sean.
+And I'm so grateful for that because now that we look at it as Americans, we can see that the complaints that the DOJ and that the FBI first had that this was going to somehow impede on our national security and reveal the processes by which we obtained these type of warrants was a complete and utter lie, Sean.

-And what we also know now is that this investigation into President Trump was built upon, as we had suspected, as we had been told over and over again, on a shoddy dossier put together by somebody who apparently did not want to see President Trump as president of the United States,
+And what we also know now is that this investigation into President Trump was built upon, as we had suspected, as we had been told over and over again, on a shoddy dossier put together by somebody who apparently did not want to see President Trump as President of the United States,

 I think this is stunning how it was weaponized.

-We talked about the weaponization of our FISA courts, about the weaponization of our intelligence community, and I think what we're seeing here was the weaponization of that, and it's so unfortunate, but so grateful that we live in a nation that we can expose this.
+And it's so unfortunate, but so grateful that we live in a nation that we can expose this.

 It took a long time.